Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 In order to remove noise from our image, we use a 5 X 5 kernel to apply a Gaussian Blur to the image.
 This smoothing process recomputes a pixel's value by taking a weighted sum of the neighboring pixels.
 Since we are using the Gaussian blur, spatially more distant pixels are weighted less.
 If you are not familiar with kernel convolution, [here](https://docs.opencv.org/2.4/doc/tutorials/imgproc/gausian_median_blur_bilateral_filter/gausian_median_blur_bilateral_filter.html) is a tutorial on OpenCV's image smoothing operations.

 **Step 2D**
 In this step, we make our gray-scale image black and white by choosing a threshold using Otsu's Method.
 This algorithm finds the optimal threshold value in a bimodal image.
 In this example, we are using a white background and the coins are darker.
 We want to coins to be black and the background to be white, so we use the inverse method provided by OpenCV.
-This is because the Simple Blob Detector typically detects dark spots as blobs.
+This is because the simple blob detector typically detects dark spots as blobs.
 (Later on, we can add a simple function to determine the background color to see if the inverse method should be used or not automatically.)

 Here's what our image looks like after thresholding:
 <p align="center">